tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 {lang="python",linenos=off}
 	from django.template.defaultfilters import slugify

 The overriden `save()` method is relatively straightforward to understand.
 When called, the `slug` field is set by using the output of the `slugify()` function as the new field's value.
 Once set, the overriden `save()` method then calls the parent (or `super`) `save()` method defined in the base `django.db.models.Model` class.
-It is this call that performs the necessary logic to save the updated instance to the correct database table.
+It is this call that performs the necessary logic to take your changes and the said changes to the correct database table.

 Now that the model has been updated, the changes must now be propagated to the database.
 However, since data already exists within the database from previous chapters, we need to consider the implications of the change.
 Essentially, for all the existing category names, we want to turn them into slugs (which is performed when the record is initially saved).
 When we update the models via the migration tool, it will add the `slug` field and provide the option of populating the field with a default value.
 Of course, we want a specific value for each entry -- so we will first need to perform the migration, and then re-run the population script.
 This is because the population script will explicitly call the `save()` method on each entry, triggering the `save()` as implemented above, and thus update the slug accordingly for each entry.